Sinfinity-atk/WindLaunch/readme.md

   </a>
 </p>

+# 🚨 Major Announcement: Mod Version Availability 🚨

+We are excited to share important updates regarding the availability of our mod!

+- **Modrinth Availability**: Due to Modrinth's terms and conditions, **only Version 2** of the mod will be available on Modrinth.
+- **GitHub Availability**: Both **Version 1** and **Version 2** with full features are available on the project's official GitHub repository.
+- **Important Note**: Using Version 1 may result in being **kicked or banned** from multiplayer servers.
+Please use it at your own risk.

+Thank you for your support and understanding!

+---

-WindLaunch is a Minecraft mod that enhances gameplay with wind charges, providing quick vertical mobility and customizable controls.
+**WindLaunch** is a Minecraft mod that enhances gameplay with wind charges, providing quick vertical mobility and customizable controls.

 ## Features